eric-ai-lab/MiniGPT-5/README.md

 **2. Prepare the pretrained weights**

-Our model is based on the pretrained [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4).
+Our model is based on the pretrained [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4) (inluding [Vicuna](https://github.com/lm-sys/FastChat) and [BLIP-2](https://github.com/salesforce/LAVIS)).
 Please download [Vicuna V0 7B](https://huggingface.co/Vision-CAIR/vicuna-7b/tree/main) weights.
 Then, set the path to the vicuna weight in the [model config file](minigpt4/configs/models/minigpt4.yaml#L16) at Line 16.

 Since the Pretrained MiniGPT-4 Aligned Checkpoint is small, we already download in config folder, and the model path is set in [config file](config/minigpt4.yaml#10) at Line 10.